 TOU periods - off-peak, mid-peak, and on-peak - will vary between summer and winter.
 The charts below show these summer, winter, and weekend/holiday periods:

 Find out more about TOU rates by visiting the Electricity prices section of the Ontario Energy Board website.

-We changed to comply with an Ontario Energy Board (OEB) mandate, directing that we calculate electricity delivery costs according to the TOU price structure.
+We calculate electricity delivery costs according to the TOU price structure.

 When we all use a lot of electricity at the same time, we create peak demand periods.
 And supplying electricity at those peak times has many impacts:

 - Higher demand leads to higher costs, which adds to provincial electricity costs.

 - It's hard on the environment because it adds to the amount of new generation, transmission and distribution infrastructure Ontario must build.